Southern massive stars at high angular resolution. Physical separations and mass ratios: Mass-luminosity relation

-The value of the exponent $x$ varies with the luminosity and evolutionary state, which is shown in Figure~\ref{fig:ML} using the \cite{brott2011} evolutionary models and the \cite{martins2005} parameters.
-The exponent can be well fitted by a 4th degree polynamial for the \cite{brott2011} models, i.e.
+The value of the exponent $x$ varies with the luminosity and evolutionary state, which is shown in Fig.~\ref{fig:ML} using the \cite{brott2011} evolutionary models and the \cite{martins2005} parameters.
+The exponent could be fitted well by a fourth-degree polynomial for the \cite{brott2011} models, i.e.,